GARCH density and functional forecasts: Introduction

+\PP{The assumption of Gaussianity of the innovations is central in the derivations in the paper, which employs analytical integration and special functions that are specific for this distribution.
+The approach in the derivation of the \pof\ distribution is expected to be amenable to extensions to non-Gaussian symmetric distributions of innovations.
+These extensions are not trivial and are not considered in the present paper.}

+\PP{A first application of the present results is the characterization of} the degree of non-Gaussianity of the \pof\ distribution.
+This problem is relevant in practice, because the Gaussian density is often used as an approximation of the true \pof\ density, see e.g. \cite{Lau2010}, page 1322.
 The exact formuale in this paper demonstrate that the \pof\ density can be very far from normal.
-However, for common parameter values often encountered in applications, the discrepancy of the \pof\ density from the Gaussian density can be small.
-The present results can hence be used to provide some support to the widespread practice of using the Gaussian density as an approximation of the true prediction density, see e.g. \cite{Lau2010}, page 1322.
+However, for some parameter values encountered in applications, the discrepancy of the \pof\ density from the Gaussian density can be small, and this fact would support to the Gaussian approximation.
+Note that it is the analytic form of the \pof\ density derived in this paper that allows to measure this discrepancy.

-The tail behavior of the stationary distribution of the Gaussian GARCH(1,1) has been studied extensively, see \cite{Mikosch2000} and \cite{Davis2009a}.
+\PP{A different question in this first area of application is the association of the coefficients of the GARCH with both the shape of the \pof\ distribution and the shape of the stationary distribution, when this exists.
+Under stationarity, the predictive distribution converges to the stationary distribution as the number of steps increases.
+The} tail behavior of the stationary distribution of the Gaussian GARCH(1,1) has been studied extensively, see \cite{Mikosch2000} and \cite{Davis2009a}.
 The tails of the stationary distribution of both the volatility and of the GARCH process $x_t$ are of Pareto type, $\Pr(x_t > u)\approx c u^{-2\kappa}$ say.
 These properties are based on results for random difference equations and renewal theory obtained in \cite{Kesten1973} and \cite{Goldie1991}.

-The tail index $\kappa$ is associated with the number of moments of the stationary distribution, which exist up to order $2\kappa$.
-Larger values of $\kappa$ are associated with thinner tails of the stationary distribution; this is interpreted here to mean that the larger the number of moments (i.e. the larger $\kappa$) the smaller the distance from the Gaussian distribution, which has an infinite number of moments. $\kappa$ depends on the coefficients $\alpha$ and $\beta$ of the GARCH(1,1) process, as well as on the type of the one-step-ahead distribution.
-Examples of values of the tail index are given in \cite {Davis2009a}.

-The \pof\ density is found to be close to a Gaussian density (with appropriate variance) for high values of $\beta / \alpha$, and far from it for low values of it.
-Similarly, large values of $\beta / \alpha$ are found to be associated to higher values of $\kappa$, i.e. smaller distance from the Gaussian distribution for the stationary distribution with Pareto tails $\Pr(x_t > u)\approx c u^{-2\kappa}$.
+The \pof\ density is found to resemble a Gaussian density (with appropriate variance) for high values of $\beta / \alpha$, and far from it for low values of it.
+Similarly, large values of $\beta / \alpha$ are found to be associated with higher values of $\kappa$, i.e. a Pareto stationary distribution with more moments (the Gaussian has all moments).